Project: Multi-sleeve Rolling Pin

 Back before you could buy one of those fancy and expensive pasta machines for your home, cooks used a simple set of specialty rolling pins for the same purpose.
 A traditional smooth-bodied roller was used for rolling out the dough, then rollers with various sized grooves were rolled through the flattened dough, cutting it into strips that became pasta!
 For this project, I decided to create a roller core that can share three or more sleeves.
 One is for rolling, and the rest are for forming the various sized strips of pasta.

-For the Rolling Pin Diagram and Materials List, click here.
+For the Rolling Pin Diagram and Materials List in PDF format, click here.

 Then, just as I got "rolling" on this project, my lathe decided to go on strike!
 Most of us would agree that woodworking is a proving ground of the old saying, "necessity is the mother of invention."
 That is what drove me to create my rolling pin jig.
 I managed to mill the sleeves round, cut the grooves and even make the handles with a table saw, router and this new jig.
 I'll show you how it is done and, along the way, I'll introduce you to the bird's-mouth router bit and teach you how to make large diameter dowels on the router table.